 This course introduces the fundamental elements of the Spanish language within a cultural context.
 Emphasis is placed on the development of basic listening, speaking, reading, and writing skills.
 Upon completion, students should be able to comprehend and respond with grammatical accuracy to spoken and written Spanish and demonstrate cultural awareness.
-This course has been approved for transfer under the CAA and ICAA as a general
+This course has been approved for transfer under the CAA and ICAA as a general education course in Humanities/Fine Arts.

-SPA 112 Elementary Spanish II 3-0-3
+SPA 112 Elementary Spanish II